OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### Granular localization customization

 It is also possible to configure the system to use certain aspects of one locale in combination with another.
 Such as using a currency associated with a different language.
 This is done with `LC_` locale environment variables.
-They can be set in `/etc/default/init`.
+They can be set globally in `/etc/default/init`, or on a per-user basis in `.profile` or other files read by login shells.
 These variables are common to most Unix-like systems and so are not documented here.

 <div class="note" markdown="1">
 !!! note